-It’s one thing to be an owner operator truck driver.
-It’s quite another thing to turn a profit and have a successful, satisfying career as a truck owner.
+The focus of an owner operator career is to turn a profit and have a successful, satisfying career as a truck owner.

 Being an owner operator is much more complex than most people realize.
 It takes money, planning and constant attention to your business to make it work, and that’s just the tip of the iceberg.

-If you’re a new truck owner or thinking about becoming an owner operator, there’s a lot of things you’ll need to know, if you’re just getting into the business.
+If you’re a new truck owner or thinking about becoming an owner operator, there many things you’ll need to know.

 It can also be frustrating when you’re looking for reliable advice and answers to issues you encounter as a self-employed truck owner in business.
 You need honest answers and information to keep you on the road to making money.